A twin error gauge for Kaczmarz's iterations: Background theory

-There are some more elaborate versions of Kaczmarz method available, for instance using block row partitioning or variable relaxation parameters \cite{gordon,elfving_2014}.
-For ease and simplicity of the presentation we use a simple, fully sequential version \eqref{eq:ART} with a fixed relaxation parameter.
-However, we do not see any insurmountable barriers to extending our ideas to the more elaborate methods.
+There are some more elaborate versions of Kaczmarz method available, for instance using block row partitioning or variable relaxation parameters \cite{elfving_2014,gordon}.
+In this paper we propose two new methods where we exploit the sequential version \eqref{eq:ART} of Kaczmarz with a fixed relaxation parameter.
+We believe the techniques may be generalized to the mentioned Kaczmarz schemes, but this is outside the scope of this work.
+In contrast, we will see in Section~\ref{sec:rkm} that it is not obvious to combine the proposed methods with a randomized Kaczmarz scheme.